-Limits on drug coverage Your plan does not cover some prescription drugs.
+Limits on prescription drug coverage Your plan does not cover some prescription drugs.
 Drugs on the UMP Preferred Drug List may be covered when they are medically necessary for your health condition.
 Drugs not on the Preferred Drug List may be covered if an exception request is granted, which may happen if preferred alternative drugs are inappropriate or not effective for your condition.
 You can find out if your drug’s coverage is limited by checking the UMP Preferred Drug List or calling Washington State Rx Services.

 Pre-authorization Some drugs need pre-authorization to determine whether they are medically necessary and meet other criteria, or the plan will not cover them.
 Find out if your drug needs pre-authorization by calling Washington State Rx Services or checking the UMP Preferred Drug List.
 You and your prescribing provider can also find the coverage criteria for your drug.
 If your drug needs pre-authorization, you, your pharmacist, or your provider must call Washington State Rx Services to request it.
 Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for pre-authorization.
 Call UMP Customer Service for details.

 Step therapy When a drug is part of the step therapy program, you must try certain drugs (Step 1) before the plan will cover the prescribed Step 2 drug.
 To find out if step therapy applies to your drug, check the UMP Preferred Drug List or call Washington State Rx Services.

 Generic drug substitutions When a brand-name drug has a generic equivalent, the pharmacist has to substitute the generic equivalent for the brand-name drug.
 Your provider may write the prescription “dispense as written” if they want you to get the brand-name drug, or you can tell the pharmacist you want the brand-name drug.
 Regardless of whether you or your prescribing provider ask the pharmacist to “dispense as written,” the plan may not cover brand-name drugs with generic equivalents.
 See "Requesting an exception for noncovered prescription drugs" in your plan's certificate of coverage for more information on how to request an exception.